Iron Lung

 Review:

 This was a film that I didn’t know much about.
 A trailer played while I was at the Gateway Film Center which is what made me realize that it is horror.
 Ahead of seeing this, I learned that it is based on a video game.
 Other than that and knowing that this would be sci-fi, I came into this one blind.
 It is also a 2026 horror release as well.
+I’ve also now given it a second watch as part of my end of year list.

 Synopsis: in a post-apocalyptic future after ‘The Quiet Rapture’ event, a convict explores a blood ocean on a desolate moon using a submarine called the ‘Iron Lung’ to search for missing stars/planets.

 For most of this film, our lead is referred to as convict.
 His sentence will be commuted if he completes the mission that he’s given.
-The problem here is that the goalposts keep being moved.
+The problem here is that the goalposts keep moving.
 His name is Simon (Mark Fischbach).
 A majority of this film is him in this submarine-like vehicle.
 He is given a small map.
 He has a button he can press to take images.
 There isn’t much direction given to him so he figures things out as he goes.

 It is from here that he tries to find whatever he saw.
 There is an interesting element about the image he took and the one he did in the laboratory.
 Simon in his isolation has to deal with descending into madness.
 He hears other voices through the speaker.
 He isn’t sure what is real.
 The Iron Lung is attacked by something.
 The leaks are growing and he thinks that he sees something in the vehicle with him.
 As I’m alluding to, what is really happening during this mission?